Before reading these questions for your dentist, the IAOMT strongly recommends visiting our How to Talk to Your Dentist page.

 What is your position on the mercury issue?
 How much knowledge do you possess about mercury?

-If a dentist is knowledgeable about the mercury issue and understands mercury biochemistry, it is likely they will take the removal process seriously.
+If a dentist is knowledgeable about the mercury issue and understands mercury biochemistry, it is likely they will take biological dentistry or the removal process seriously.
 Be concerned if you hear, “I don’t think the mercury in fillings is a big deal, but I’ll take it out if you like.”
-This is probably a dentist that isn’t very concerned about IAOMT recommended removal protocols.
+This is probably a dentist that isn’t very concerned about IAOMT’s recommendations for safety measures.

 What precautions do you take to safely remove dental amalgam mercury fillings?